ray-project/ray/doc/source/rayserve/overview.rst

 Overview
 --------

-RayServe is a scalable model-serving library built on Ray Core.
+RayServe is a scalable model-serving library built on Ray.

 For users RayServe is: